Recommendations For Amending The Soil

 Water salinity is important to plants because it affects the ability of a plant's roots to take up water.
 Plants normally regulate how much water they have in their system by actively drinking through their roots.
 When the water surrounding a plant's roots becomes too salty the salty water does not actually have a lot of water molecules within it, relative to the fresher water within the plant.

 Water, like all liquids seeks to evenly distribute itself.
 The scientific term for this is osmosis.
-This means that the lower concentration of water molecules outside of the roots draws water from the roots with such force that the plant is less able to take in water.
+This means that in the case of salty soil the lower concentration of water molecules outside of the roots draws water from the roots with such force that the plant is less able to take in water.
 The plant then starts to show signs of drought stress.
 Plant growth is first slowed, because the plant is using a large part of its energy trying to take in water.
 If these conditions continue the plant will begin to conserve water by allowing its extremities to dry out, which will be first evident on its leaf tips, referred to as salt burn, followed by major branches, and so on.

 Salt burn is one of the number one problems the exotic plant gardener will have in Phoenix, and can often kill salt sensitive plants.
 Keep in mind that fertilizers make the soil more salty, so it is often best to not use them at all on salt sensitive plants.